nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 ---
 title: Prototyping smart device experiences
 metaDescription: A project on prototyping smart devices using ProtoPie and LittleBits.
-This was showcased in Adobe Max 2018, UX Playground and Digital Age Summit.
+This was showcased in Adobe MAX 2018, UX Playground and Digital Age Summit.
 summary: ADOBE
 client: Adobe
 cover: smart-device-cover.png